City Guides: Things to do While Boating in Virginia Beach, Virginia

 Walk, run or bicycle (or just sit and relax) along the three-mile-long boardwalk and its string of beachfront restaurants, hotels, parks and playgrounds.
 Check out the fishing pier and the famous Neptune statue or enjoy a horseback riding session (available seasonally).
 About a block off the beach, you’ll find all the t-shirt shops, souvenir stands, mini golf and ice cream shops you can handle.

-Whether you’re boating in the Bay, surfing in the Atlantic or fishing in Little Neck Creek and Linkhorn Bay, you’re sure to find some activity to enjoy from a boat slip for rent.
+Whether you’re boating in the Chesapeake Bay, surfing in the Atlantic or fishing in Little Neck Creek and Linkhorn Bay, you’re sure to find some activity to enjoy from a boat slip for rent.
 The Chesapeake Bay Bridge Tunnel, a 17.6-mile-long bridge/tunnel that runs to the Eastern Shore, makes an impressive backdrop for anything you choose to do or see.
 Let’s take a look.

 Virginia Aquarium and Marine Sciences Center

-One of the most popular attractions in Virginia Beach, the Virginia Aquarium and Marine Sciences Center offers a look at sea turtles, tropical fish, eagle rays, harbor seals, green turtles, sharks, Komodo dragons, owls, otters and many other Virginia and regional marine creatures.
+One of the most popular attractions in Virginia Beach, the Virginia Aquarium and Marine Sciences Center offers a look at sea turtles, tropical fish, eagle rays, harbor seals, green turtles, sharks, Komodo dragons, owls, otters and many other Virginia and other marine creatures.
 Check out educational programs, boat tours and nature and sightseeing excursions.
 Another fun experience at the aquarium is the Adventure Park, which features climbing and ziplining along 17 treetop trails.

 First Landing State Park